States: Sackler family members abusing bankruptcy process - KVIA

 Associated Press

 NEW YORK (AP) — Lawyers for a handful of states say members of the Sackler family who own OxyContin maker Purdue Pharma are abusing the bankruptcy process.
 They asked a federal judge Tuesday in New York to throw out a settlement between the company and thousands of other government entities and people.
 They say it usurps state powers.
 Under the deal, Sackler family members are to contribute more than $4 billion, plus ownership of the company.
 In return, they’re to receive protection from lawsuits over their involvement in opioids.
-A Purdue lawyer says the deal is narrower than the objectors portray it as being.
+Lawyers for other governments say the legal protections are key to a settlement designed to fight the opioid epidemic.